folio-org/ui-serials-management/README.md

 Additionally, until it is part of the Okapi backends, the [mod-serials-management](https://github.com/folio-org/mod-serials-management) module needs to be running.

+## Optional dependencies
+This module has an optional dependency on [plugin-find-po-line](https://github.com/folio-org/ui-plugin-find-po-line).
+Some functionality in the module is only available if this optional dependency is installed.

 ## Running

 Note that the following commands require that [`stripes-cli`](https://github.com/folio-org/stripes-cli) is installed globally.